javadssmsh/SpringBootStoreApi/README.md

 # The Ultimate Spring Boot Course

-This repository contains the starter project for Part 2 of my Spring Boot course:
+This repository contains the starter project for Part 2 of this Spring Boot course:

 [https://codewithmosh.com/p/spring-boot-building-apis](https://codewithmosh.com/p/spring-boot-building-apis)